 Please consider the following eligibility criteria:

-These criteria should be outlined as part of the submission.
+These criteria should be attested to as part of the submission.

 Review Criteria